 As your cryptocurrency lawyers, we will assess the probability of your business being a money services business as a result of “dealing in virtual currencies”, and develop a customized set of compliance strategies and policies.

-For example, we regularly consider how your particular token-related activities invoke the laws of:
+For example, a lawyer might regularly consider how your particular token-related activities invoke the laws of:

 - securities (e.g. ICOs / ITOs, SAFT issues, OSC LaunchPad representation, “securities” trigger, dealer exemptions, prospectus exemptions/private placements, secondary market issues, etc.);